infantiablue/techika/src/blog/posts/object-hasown-vs-hasownproperty-vs-in.md

 ---
-title: "Object.hasOwn() vs hasOwnProperty() vs in — The JS Property Check Showdown"
+title: Object.hasOwn() vs hasOwnProperty() vs in — The JS Property Check Showdown
+description: >-
-description: "Understand the difference between Object.hasOwn(), hasOwnProperty(), and the in operator in JavaScript.
-Includes edge cases, performance notes, and a polyfill for older environments."
+  Understand the difference between Object.hasOwn(), hasOwnProperty(), and the in operator in JavaScript.
+Includes edge cases, performance notes, and a polyfill for older environments.
 author: Truong Phan
 type: article
 status: published
+image: >-
-image: /media/object-hasown-vs-hasownproperty-vs-in/969138cc-17b3-4e19-a655-dba6f2e9a5f7-ai-cover.png
+  /media/object-hasown-vs-hasownproperty-vs-in/969138cc-17b3-4e19-a655-dba6f2e9a5f7-ai-cover.png
-imageAlt: JavaScript property check comparison showing Object.hasOwn, hasOwnProperty, and in operator
-date: 2026-08-31
+date: '2026-08-31'
 tags:
   - javascript
+imageAlt: >-
+  JavaScript property check comparison showing Object.hasOwn, hasOwnProperty, and in operator
 ---
 With a long history of development (and chaos), JS has accumulated multiple ways to do the same thing — check if an object has a property.
 This leads to confusion, subtle bugs, and endless Reddit threads.
 This article breaks down the three main approaches so you can pick the right one and move on.

 ## The Three Contenders